-The Santa Cruz Yacht Harbor, nestled in the heart of the picturesque Monterey Bay, is a hub of maritime activity and an enticing getaway destination.
-This nautical paradise, with over 1,000 boat slips, offers a myriad of recreational opportunities, from boating and fishing to beach volleyball and sea life viewing.
+The Santa Cruz Yacht Harbor, tucked away in the heart of the picturesque Monterey Bay, is a hub of maritime activity and an enticing getaway destination.
+This nautical paradise, with about 1,000 boat slips, offers a myriad of recreational opportunities, from boating and fishing to beach volleyball and sea life viewing.
 Whether you’re a boating enthusiast or a landlubber seeking seaside fun, the Santa Cruz Yacht Harbor has something to offer everyone.

 A Warm Welcome